What Are My Negative Emotions Telling Me?

 Emotions are closely tied to our cognitive processes, influencing how we perceive and interpret events.
 Cognitive appraisal refers to the process by which we evaluate the significance of a situation relative to our goals, beliefs, and values.

-Emotions are not confined to the internal realm but often find expression through outward behaviors.
+They are not confined to the internal realm but often find expression through outward behaviors.
 These behaviors can include facial expressions, body language, vocal tone, and gestures.

-While there are universal aspects of emotion that transcend cultural boundaries, the expression and interpretation can vary widely across cultures and individuals.
+While there are universal aspects that transcend cultural boundaries, the expression and interpretation can vary widely across cultures and individuals.
 Cultural norms and socialization practices shape how emotions are perceived, expressed, and regulated within a given society.

 Everyday Bliss Paul McKenna & Mindvalley